Key Stage 1

-At Pattison College our Key Stage 1 is quite special; it is one class comprising both Year 1 and 2 children.
-This means children, between the ages 5 to 7, have 2 years to learn the Key Stage objectives.
+At Pattison, our Key Stage 1 is special: it is one class comprising both Years 1 and 2 children.
+This means children between the ages of 5 to 7 have two years to learn the Key Stage objectives.
 This gives the younger children a better chance of meeting those learning objectives and allows the older children time to grow in confidence.

-‘Speaking and Listening’ is now considered a major contributor to good literacy skills and mixed age/ability is an ideal environment in which to encourage this.
-Each pupil, regardless of age or ability, has a voice and all children have a sense of worth within the classroom.
-Our Key Stage 1 children are also given individual teacher time, reading aloud and having their reading books changed daily.
+Good literacy and numeracy skills are essential at this stage and mixed age/ability is an ideal environment in which to encourage this.
+Throughout each day, pupils will have the opportunity to practise speaking, writing and listening, as well as working on their maths, numbers and tables.
+Each pupil, regardless of age or ability, has a voice and all children have a sense of worth in the classroom.
+Our Key Stage 1 children have plenty of individual teacher time, reading aloud and having their reading books changed regularly.

-The children are also given additional specialist teaching in Music, Art, PE/Swimming, Dance and Speech and there are opportunities to perform throughout the school year.
+The pupils also receive additional specialist teaching in Music, Art, PE/Swimming, Dance and Speech and there are opportunities to perform throughout the school year.

-During the Autumn and Spring Terms pupils in Years 1 & 2 attend the Alan Higgs Centre, to take part in a variety of sporting activities including ball skills, to improve hand-eye coordination, team games such as touch rugby, volley ball and hockey, as well as Short Tennis.
-In the Summer Term they are currently taken to the AT7 Centre for weekly swimming lessons with professional coaches.
-Once the new pool has been built at the Alan Higgs Centre, swimming lessons will take place there.
+During the Autumn and Spring Terms, pupils in Years 1 and 2 attend the Alan Higgs Centre to take part in a variety of sporting activities, including ball skills, to improve hand-eye coordination, team games, such as tag rugby, volleyball and hockey and short tennis.
+In the Summer Term, the pupils have a weekly swimming lesson with professional coaches.

-The Upper Infants have some of their dance classes during the school day.
-It important for children to have plenty of exercise and once back in the classroom, children settle readily to their work with renewed focus.
+The children have some of their dance classes during the school day.
+It is important for the pupils to have plenty of both physical and mental exercise.

-We believe our Upper Infant class is an exciting learning experience, full of fun and new challenges.
-It is an environment where children can grow happily, exploring new ideas and giving them a sense that learning is indeed a pleasure.
+We believe that our Key Stage 1 class is an exciting learning experience, full of fun and new challenges.
+It is an environment where the children are nurtured and where they can grow happily and safely, exploring new ideas and discovering the pleasures of learning.